 To improve the provision, reliability and quality of information on mental ill health for patients, relatives and carers

-To reduce stigma, prejudice, ignorance and misinformation surrounding mental ill health
+To reduce stigma, prejudice, and misinformation surrounding mental ill health

-To promote collaboration within the mental health field amongst those working in research, education/training and service provision at national and pan European levels
+To promote collaboration within the mental health field, being research, education/training and service provision at national and pan-European levels

 To assist in improving the training, education and understanding of health professionals and other personnel responsible for the delivery of mental health services in Europe,